 From an official point of view, China is very against cryptocurrencies and the Chinese government has prohibited its citizens from investing in crypto companies.
 However, there still remains a significant Chinese population that are native Chinese speakers while holding foreign passports, so one should not overlook the benefit of translating your White Paper to Chinese.
 China is a country that is rapidly developing, extremely QR code and mobile payment savvy, and home to a large population of early adopters; if not for the government prohibitions, China would arguably be the ‘perfect’ crypto investor base and the place to market to.
 We asked BANCA’s CEO Linda Chen why we are seeing more of an uptake in crypto in Asian countries, as opposed to UK or Europe (putting to one side the in-country regulations).
 Ms. Chen replies with a small smile: “it’s because Asian people are betting people.
 People are more likely to take risks here”.

 Regardless of the region, the world over one will find risk-takers keen to invest.
 Investing time, creativity and language support to your White Paper is one critical marketing move that crypto or blockchain startups cannot afford to miss.

 - There are unique strategies to marketing your ICO or Token Sale; ICO and crypto marketing is a new and dynamic field

 - Your White Paper is your key to reaching and connecting with your potential investors

-- Translate your White Paper (and website) to reach the full potential of your investor base.
+- You shall translate ICO White Paper (and your website) to reach the full potential of your investor base.
 The most sought-after languages crypto startups are translating to include: